 What’s more, your own logical thinking might lead you to conclude that your skin definitely does not need any extra oils if your glands are already producing more than enough on their own.

 Well, this is where you might be wrong.

-If you’re someone with oily skin who enjoys that super-clean feeling after a deep cleanse or a thorough exfoliation, you should always make sure to replenish your skin moisture levels afterwards, no matter how much you feel like your skin doesn’t really need them.
+If you’re someone with oily skin who enjoys that super-clean feeling after a deep cleanses or a thorough exfoliation, you should always make sure to replenish your skin moisture levels afterward, no matter how much you feel like your skin doesn’t really need them.

 When you fail to do this, your skin cells detect the lack of hydration, which sends your glands into over-production of sebum, making your skin even greasier than normal.

 Believe it or not, oil-based products can be a great way to counterbalance the excess production of natural oils.